MartySkinner/Indigo-apcupsd/README.md

-# acpupsd
+# acpupsd Plugin

+> Because of the volatile nature of individual components within GitHub repositories such as this one, [__please only download actual releases__](../../releases).
+Any other downloads may result in an incomplete plugin, repeated errors in the Indigo log and/or incorrect behavior of the plugin.

-Note: This Indigo home automation plugin **requires** the apcupsd software package (http://www.apcupsd.org) to be installed and running on whatever machine your UPS is connected to.
+> Note: This plugin **requires** the separate apcupsd software package (<http://www.apcupsd.org>) to be installed and running on whatever machine your APC UPS is connected to.

+This is a software plugin for the [Indigo home automation software](http://www.indigodomo.com).
+The plugin allows access to the current state information for many models of [APC](http://www.apc.com) UPSes.

-This plugin release has been tested with Indigo 5, 6 and 7.
-It's possible it might work in earlier versions of Indigo, but no testing has been done on them.
+Unless otherwise noted, this plugin's releases should work with Indigo 5, 6 and 7.
+It is possible it might work in earlier versions of Indigo, but no testing has been done on them.

 ## Plugin Configuration